-See "Example of an 8.1 and Updated 10g Release 3 Ant Build File for Java Class-Implemented Web Services" on page 8-7 for specific examples of the steps in the following procedure.
+See Section 8.3.1.2, "Example of an 8.1 and Updated 10.3.x Ant Build File for Java Class-Implemented Web Services" for specific examples of the steps in the following procedure.

-- a.
-Add the jwsc taskdef to the build.xml file. - b.
-Create a build-service target and add the tasks needed to build the 10g Release 3 Web Service, as described in the following steps. - c.
+- 1. Add the jwsc taskdef to the build.xml file. - 2.
+Create a build-service target and add the tasks needed to build the 10.3.x Web service, as described in the following steps. - 3.
 Add the jwsc task to the build file.
-Set the srdir attribute to the src directory (/myExamples/upgrade_pojo/src, in this example) and the destdir attribute to the root Enterprise application directory you created in the preceding step. - Set the file attribute of the <jws> child element to the name of the new JWS file, created earlier in this procedure. - You may need to specify additional attributes to the jwsc task, depending on the 8.1 Web Service features you want to carry forward to 10g Release 3.
+Set the srdir attribute to the src directory (/myExamples/upgrade_pojo/src, in this example) and the destdir attribute to the root Enterprise application directory you created in the preceding step.

+Set the file attribute of the <jws> child element to the name of the new JWS file, created earlier in this procedure.

+You may need to specify additional attributes to the jwsc task, depending on the 8.1 Web service features you want to carry forward to 10.3.x.
 In 8.1, many of these features were configured using attributes of servicegen.
-See "Mapping of servicegen Attributes to JWS Annotations or jwsc Attributes" on page 8-20 for a table that describes if there is an equivalent jwsc attribute for features you enabled using servicegen attributes. - 8.
-Execute the build-service Ant target.
-Assuming all the tasks complete successfully, the resulting Enterprise application contains your upgraded 10g Release 3 Web Service.
+See Section 8.3.3, "Mapping of servicegen Attributes to JWS Annotations or jwsc Attributes" for a table that describes if there is an equivalent jwsc attribute for features you enabled using servicegen attributes.

+8. Execute the build-service Ant target.
+Assuming all the tasks complete successfully, the resulting Enterprise application contains your upgraded 10.3.x Web service.

-See "Deploying and Undeploying WebLogic Web Services" on page 3-16 and "Browsing to the WSDL of the Web Service" on page 3-19 for additional information about deploying and testing your Web Service.
+See Section 3.9, "Deploying and Undeploying WebLogic Web Services" and Section 3.10, "Browsing to the WSDL of the Web Service" for additional information about deploying and testing your Web service.

-Based on the sample Java code shown in the following sections, the URL to invoke the WSDL of the upgraded 10g Release 3 Web Service is:
+Based on the sample Java code shown in the following sections, the URL to invoke the WSDL of the upgraded 10.3.x Web service is: